Bluetooth-stack/Youtube-Home-clone/README.md

 # Youtube-Home-clone

-Clone of YouTube Home page
+Its just a simple replication of YouTube Home Page with HTML and CSS, no responsiveness or functionality added yet.